Meet the Head of School

 B.A., Oberlin College

-Before coming to St. Anne’s School, she worked as an education specialist with an Ohio-based mental health agency, volunteered on a conflict resolution project in Lithuania with the ministry of education, and taught Preprimary and First Grade at an independent school.
-She also was an editor and developer of the Contemporary Women’s Issues Database – a widely accessed resource in university and upper school settings for topics related to women’s and children’s issues and social studies.
+Before coming to St. Anne’s School, Lisa worked as an education specialist with an Ohio-based mental health agency, volunteered on a conflict resolution project in Lithuania with the ministry of education, and taught Preprimary and First Grade at an independent school in Shaker Heights, Ohio.
+She also served as an editor and developer of the Contemporary Women’s Issues Database, a widely accessed resource in university and upper school settings for topics related to women’s and children’s issues and social studies.
 Lisa is affiliated with The Deak Group and is called upon to lead training on conflict resolution, mediation and diversity issues.
 She is also a member of several state, regional and national education associations.